wildonion/gem/src/contexts/README.md

 → feed the chat GPT 2 messages after the passed in message id for summerization
     !gpt news 2 1093605502979682384

-→ feed the chat GPT selected bullet list to exapnd it
+→ feed the chat GPT the selected bullet list to exapnd it
     !gpt expand 2
 ```